prankuragarwal/Red_Hot_Techie_Pepper/README.md

-#Welcome to I-BOT
+# Welcome to I-BOT
-##An Intelligent Bot built with Python on ZulipChat
+## IAn intelligent chatbot build with python on ZulipChat

-##Team: Red Hot Techie Pepper - Hack in the North 2018
+## Team: Red Hot Techie Pepper - Hack in the North 2018

-##Introduction
+## Introduction

 This Bot deals with with various features required by a personal relocation assistant that brings superior service and unpralleled delight to the user.
 While you relocate,I(BOT) give you advice on where to go,which direction to take,what to do etc.

-##Features
+## Features

 1.Currency Convertor
 2.Near by ATM's locator